Dagaz

 The d rune (ᛞ) is called dæg "day" in the Anglo-Saxon rune poem.
 The corresponding letter of the Gothic alphabet 𐌳 d is called dags.
 This rune is also part of the Elder Futhark, with a reconstructed Proto-Germanic name *dagaz.

 Its "butterfly" shape is possibly derived from Lepontic san.
+The rune may have been an original innovation, or it may have been adapted from the Rhaetic's alphabet's D.

 Rune poems

 The name is only recorded in the Anglo-Saxon rune poem, since the rune was lost in the Younger Futhark:

 Inscriptions

 On runic inscription Ög 43 in Ingelstad, one Dagaz rune is translated using the Old Norse word for "day" as the personal name Dagr.